El Paredon, Guatemala: Things to do & Where to Stay

 Party

-As you will come soon find out, partying is very popular in this area of Guatemala.
+As you will soon find out, partying is very popular in this area of Guatemala.
 You may think to yourself that you want to stay at the “party hostel” but in reality, the whole town congregates in one area/hostel every night.
-Someone different is putting on an event each night and that’s where you will see everyone.
-I saw many of the same people night after night, which made this town seem very close-knit.
-Some of the events that happen are beer pong tournaments and trivia nights.

-Walk the Beach of El Paredon
+Walk Along the Beach

 El Paredon is famous for its black sand beaches.
-Often times you will be sitting on the beach and only be able to see so far because of the darkness of the sand reflecting.
-It’s a wild feeling and very unique.
-It is nice to walk along the water to see the other parts of the area and to truly see how remote you are.
-Be sure to wear shoes as the sand gets extremely hot!
+Often, you will be sitting on the beach and only be able to see so far because of the darkness of the sand reflecting.

 Relax by the Pool